By Veronica Donald – Art in Tanzania internship

 Research climate change impacts.

-Undertake detailed and coordinated research on climate change impacts, vulnerability and adaptation, mitigation measures, and technology that will ensure a sustainable response system for minimizing impacts and risks associated with changing climate.
+Undertake detailed and coordinated research on climate change impacts, vulnerability and adaptation, mitigation measures, and technology that will ensure a sustainable response system for minimising impacts and risks associated with a changing climate.

 Adequate financial resources for climate change adaptation.

-This can be done through an effective and efficient system for planning mobilization and managing climate change funds.
+This can be done through an effective and efficient system for planning mobilisation and managing climate change funds.

 Conclusion

-Climate, tourist attractions, and wildlife habitat are closely associated with National Parks.
-Changes in climate have directly influenced tourism seasonality and indirectly affected the natural attractiveness of the parks by changing tourism flagship species and natural landscape.
-Decreasing rainfall and increasing temperature have led to drier conditions and increased aridity, resulting in a shortage of water for wildlife.
+Climate, tourist attractions, and wildlife habitats are closely tied to national parks.
+Changes in climate have directly influenced tourism seasonality and indirectly affected the natural attractiveness of the parks by altering the tourism flagship species and the natural landscape.
+Decreasing rainfall and increasing temperatures have led to drier conditions and increased aridity, resulting in a water shortage for wildlife.

 References